Jobijollof/DevOps-Projects2/Project-11 Ansible-Config/README.md

 Now you have a separate branch, you will need to know how to raise a Pull Request (PR), get your branch peer reviewed and merged to the master branch.
 Commit your code into GitHub:

-- use git commands to add, commit and push your branch to GitHub.
+- use git commands to add, commit and push your branch to GitHub from  Prj-11 branch.

 ```
 git status